-- 1.1.1 Section 112 of the Act sets out the intention of the Commonwealth Parliament that bodies and associations representing sections of the telecommunications industry develop industry codes relating to the telecommunications activities of participants in those sections of the industry. - 1.1.2 The development of the Code has been facilitated by Communications Alliance through a Working Committee comprised of representatives from the telecommunications industry, consumer groups and Government regulatory agencies. - 1.1.3 The Code should be read in the context of other relevant Codes and Guidelines, including the: - (a) Telecommunications Consumer Protections Industry Code (C628); - (b) Mobile Number Portability Operations Manual Industry Guideline (G579); - (c) Mobile Number Portability IT Specifications (Parts 1, 2 and 3) Industry Guideline (G573); - (d) Mobile Number Portability Ported Number Register Industry Guideline (G575); - (e) Number Management Use of Numbers by Customers Industry Code (C566); - (f) Customer and Network Fault Management (C513); - (g) Integrated Public Number Database (IPND) Industry Code (C555); and - (h) Customer Authorisation Industry Guideline (G651). - 1.1.4 The Code should be read in conjunction with related legislation, including the: - (a) Telecommunications Act 1997 (Cth); - (b) Telecommunications (Consumer Protection and Service Standards) Act 1999 (Cth); - (c) Telecommunications Numbering Plan 2015 (Cth); - (d) Privacy Act 1988 (Cth); - (e) Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth); - (f) Competition and Consumer Act 2010 (Cth); and
+- 1.1.1 Section 112 of the Telecommunications Act 1997 (the Act) sets out the intention of the Commonwealth Parliament that bodies and associations representing sections of the telecommunications industry develop industry codes relating to the telecommunications activities of participants in those sections of the industry. - 1.1.2 The development of the Code has been facilitated by Communications Alliance through a Working Committee comprised of representatives from the telecommunications industry, consumer groups and Government regulatory agencies. - 1.1.3 The Code should be read in the context of other relevant Codes and Guidelines, including the: - (a) Telecommunications Consumer Protections Industry Code (C628); - (b) Mobile Number Portability Operations Manual Industry Guideline (G579); - (c) Mobile Number Portability IT Specifications (Parts 1, 2 and 3) Industry Guideline (G573); - (d) Number Management Use of Numbers by Customers Industry Code (C566); and - (e) Integrated Public Number Database (IPND) Industry Code (C555); and - (f) Customer Authorisation Industry Guideline (G651). - 1.1.4 The Code should be read in conjunction with related legislation, including the: - (a) Telecommunications Act 1997 (Cth); - (b) Telecommunications (Consumer Protection and Service Standards) Act 1999 - (c) Telecommunications Numbering Plan 2015 (Cth); - (d) Privacy Act 1988 (Cth); - (e) Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth); - (f) Competition and Consumer Act 2010 (Cth); and - (g) Telecommunications (Mobile Number Pre-Porting Additional Identity Verification) Industry Standard 2020.

-- (g) Telecommunications (Mobile Number Pre-Porting Additional Identity Verification) Industry Standard 2020. - 1.1.5 If there is a conflict between the requirements of the Code and any requirements imposed on a Supplier by statute, a Supplier will not be in breach of the Code by complying with the requirements of the statute. - 1.1.6 Compliance with this Code does not guarantee compliance with any legislation.
+- 1.1.5 If there is a conflict between the requirements of the Code and any requirements imposed on a Supplier by statute, a Supplier will not be in breach of the Code by complying with the requirements of the statute. - 1.1.6 Compliance with this Code does not guarantee compliance with any legislation.
 The Code is not a substitute for legal advice. - 1.1.7 Statements in boxed text are a guide to interpretation only and not binding as Code rules.